Excel Notebook

 1. Monthly Revenue Summary

-1. Convert data to Table (Ctrl+T)
+1. Turn the data into a Table (Ctrl+T)

-2. Insert Pivot Table
+2. Insert a Pivot Table

 3. Rows: entry_time (grouped by Month)